hoyunchoi/SPG/README.md

 ```

 ## spg runs
 Run several jobs at free machines automatically.
-The commands per each jobs should be stored in a single file.
-You should specify machine group and optionally, the range of machine index.
-Maximum of 50 jobs can be run and the executed commands will be dropped from the command file.
+The commands per each job should be stored in a single file.
+You should specify the machine group and optionally, the range of machine index.
+A maximum of 50 jobs can be run and the executed commands will be dropped from the command file.

-*The history of `spg runs` is logged into `spg.log` file.*
+*The history of `spg runs` is logged into the `spg.log` file.*

 ex1) `spg runs example.txt tenet`: run all codes at `example.txt` on free machines in group tenet.\
 ex2) `spg runs example.txt tenet 1 10`: run all codes at `example.txt` on free machines tenet1 ~ tenet10.